polyverse/zerotect/README.md

 # polytect

+Polytect is the optional client-side daemon/agent that helps pro*tect* against

 An attack/exploit Detector that utilizes Polymorphism and Diversity.

 Polytect relies on the fact that exploits are targeted to specific